georgebakewell-smith/shortbread/README.md

 * List all files in a directory
 * Autorun a set of user-specified rules for quick formatting
 ## To do
+* Add a resources directory for rules.txt, and also a saved filepath for copied files to be backed up to
 * Provide more information when listing files
 * Improve error handling
 * Port code to be used on non-Linux systems